grafana/grafana/docs/sources/panels/inspect-panel.md

 To download a CSV file specifically formatted for Excel, expand the **Data options** panel and enable the **Download for Excel** toggle before clicking **Download CSV**.

-### Download log results as TXT
+### Download log results

-Grafana generates a text file in your default browser download location.
+Grafana generates a text (.txt) file in your default browser download location.
 You can open the log in the viewer of your choice.

 1. Open the panel inspector.
 1. Inspect the log query results as described above.